ponylang/pony-tutorial/capabilities/recovering-capabilities.md

 That's from `format/_FormatInt`.
 It creates a `String ref`, does a bunch of stuff with it, and finally returns it as a `String iso`.

-Both of those examples use the default reference capability for a `recover` expression, since they don't specify one.
-The default for any mutable reference capability is `iso` and the default for any immutable reference capability is `val`.
-You can also give an explicit one:
+You can also give an explicit reference capability:

 ```pony
 let key = recover val line.substring(0, i).strip() end